 Status: Ongoing.
-Includes outreach materials and meetings, plus work on the MWVCOG website SKATS pages on the new website.
+Includes outreach materials and meetings, TIP and RTSP amendments and updates as described in this UPWP, plus work on the MWVCOG's website and SKATS pages on the new website.

 Lead: SKATS, in cooperation with other SKATS jurisdictions.